claymfischer/ontogeny/README.md

 This lists directories first, then files.
 It can color-code different types of files.

-If you are new to shell scripting, these are a fantastic example to begin modifying.
+If you are new to shell scripting, these are fantastic examples to begin modifying.
+They were written as tutorials for how to write shell scripts.
+They are similar, except `list` will also do a line count for text files.

 ![Example transfer](/images/new_ls/new_ls.png)
 ![Example transfer](/images/new_ls/new_list.png)